Registration Overview & Academic Advising – New Students

-Between July 17th and August 17th the Registrar’s Office will assign students into the courses they requested, randomly assigning students into the spaces in limited courses.
-You may then view the results of randomization and see which courses you gained entrance to beginning August 17th by logging into Garnet Gateway and looking at your “Register or Add/Drop Courses” page.
+Between July 23rd and August 14th the Registrar’s Office will assign students into the courses they requested, randomly assigning students into the spaces in limited courses.
+You may then view the results of randomization and see which courses you gained entrance to beginning August 15th by logging into Garnet Gateway and looking at your “View Course Schedule”” page.
 This shows your current schedule after limited courses have been randomly filled.
 If you are happy with this schedule you are done!

 3) Adjusting your Schedule (Add/Drop)

 If you need to make changes to your schedule or add additional courses, Add/Drop is on a first come, first served basis and will open for all students on Tuesday, September 6, 7:00am.
 You will have a chance to meet with your advisor during orientation prior to add/drop opening.

 Your first-year seminar instructor is looking forward to meeting you in the fall and talking with you about your academic choices and aspirations.
 Even before you arrive on campus, though, members of the faculty and staff are available to advise you on course selection, answer your questions about requirements and give you tips about areas of study that you may want to explore.
 The names and schedules of faculty members available to take your calls during the two weeks of summer registration are listed below in the expandable Faculty Advisors section.
 You can also find additional information about academic requirements and advanced placement through the Academic Information landing page.